lukasjenks/fileencrypter/README.md

 `sudo apt-get install python-tkinter`

 ## Installation
-In a your Unix based terminal, run the following:
+In a Unix based terminal, run the following:

 `cd ~`